-Provide leadership for a regional health agenda that addresses the social determinants of health in the San Joaquin Valley.
+Provide leadership for a regional health agenda that addresses the social determinants of health in the San Joaquin Valley and adjoining foothill counties.

-Achieve health equity for all residents in the San Joaquin Valley.
+Achieve health equity for all residents in the San Joaquin Valley and adjoining foothill counties.

 Consortium Core Values

-- Help all residents in the San Joaquin Valley to lead healthy and productive lives through focusing on prevention by addressing the Social Determinants of Health.
+- Help all residents in the San Joaquin Valley and adjoining foothill counties to lead healthy and productive lives through focusing on prevention by addressing the Social Determinants of Health.
 Continually work on building capacity of expert workforce.
 Engage communities, and utilize evidence based practice to inform and advocate for health equity in all policies.

 - Expert Workforce: the Consortium develops a regional public health workforce that is culturally and linguistically appropriate, dedicated, trained in core competencies of public health and accountable.